For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 |

 These trackless electric buses were 39-feet long and were equipped with GE 1213 motors.
-Partial service began on Grand River Avenue in July of 1951, and full service on September 5, 1951.
+Partial service began on Grand River Avenue in July of 1951, and full service by September 5, 1951.
 The service was discontinued on November 16, 1962.

 |